What are real success rates for surgery for femoroacetabular impingement?

 Are you struggling with hip issues from "FAI"?

 If your hips are popping, snapping, or aching and you’re looking for an alternative to surgery, you’ll be interested in our do it yourself online program.
-The FAI Fix is designed to help you systematically address a wide variety of hip issues so that you can move your hips better and get back to enjoying your life.
+Healthy Hips is designed to help you systematically address a wide variety of hip issues so that you can move your hips better and get back to enjoying your life.
 It's not about bone shapes.
 It's not about injections or numbing agents.
 It's about training the muscles of your hips to do what they should be able to do!